maxim2266/smap/README.md

 #### Constants

-`SMAP_MAX_KEY_LEN` - maximum key length; an arbitrary large number, currently set to 256MB;
+`SMAP_MAX_KEY_LEN` - maximum key length; an arbitrary large number, currently set to 256MB.
-can be redefined externally.
+It can be redefined externally.

 ### Status
 Tested and benchmarked on Linux Mint 21.3 with gcc v11.4.0 and clang v14.0.0.